abooij/wiwikwlhott/index.rst

 a first reading of the HoTT book, and give a crude, possible unhelpful intuition for them.

-**Warning**: I did not check for correctness.
-This document may be counterproductive.
-You didn't get these things from me.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: